Prachi-Jamdade/flutter-const-optimizer-vsext/README.md

 ### Benefits:
 - **Performance**: `const` objects are compile-time constants, which means they’re optimized at build time.
 Your app will thank you for the speed boost.
 - **Cleaner Code**: Fewer manual changes mean a cleaner codebase and less chance of missing crucial optimizations.
-- **Less Stress**: No more worrying about those pesky warnings — we’ve got you covered!
+- **Less Stress**: No more worrying about those irritatating warnings — we’ve got you covered!

 ## 🛠️ Features